GaTech-CS7641-A-Fall2020-Team7/project-page/index.md

 In order to visualize all the data in 2D, we apply pca to reduce the features to 2, we catgorize the data into different clusters use the optimum number of cluster(4)
 ![kmeans](/images/kmeans.png)

+we use silhouette coefficient to test the accuracy, the test accuracy we get is around 44%

 ## Supervised:
 1. Logistic Regression: a perfect algorithm suitable for **binary classification** also as first shot to see if data is **linearly separable**.
 2. SVM: apply different **kernel methods and compare** its performance with the logistic regression approach.